zulip/zulip/docs/git/cloning.md

 This step is optional, but recommended.

-The Zulip Server project is configured to use [Circle CI][circle-ci] to test and create builds upon each new commit and pull request.
+The Zulip Server project is configured to use [CircleCI][circle-ci] to test and create builds upon each new commit and pull request.
 CircleCI is the primary CI that runs frontend and backend tests across a wide range of Ubuntu distributions.